 Gallbladder Damp Heat is fairly similar and can increase it.

-For this Liver syndrome to occur, Spleen qi must have been affected so that the Damp can arise in the first place.
+For this Liver syndrome to occur, usually Spleen qi must have been affected so that the Damp can arise in the first place.

-This means that diet and worry, for example, may have been contributory factors because they affect the Spleen.
+This means that diet and worry, for example, could have been contributory factors, because they affect the Spleen.

 Foods that, over-eaten, tend to cause this condition include: